-There is another major objection to rockets, for transporting more than a few astronauts.
-They are dangerous - there is an average 2% failure rate for launches, with a strong likelihood that all human passengers would be killed.
+There is however another major objection to rockets, for transporting more than a few astronauts.
+They are dangerous - there is an average 2% failure rate for launches, including for Space X, with a strong likelihood that all human passengers would be killed.
 That is an unacceptable level of risk for mass transport.
 By comparison, even in days of piston engines (more unreliable than jets) civil aviation accidents did not exceed 0.004% of flights:

-The ideal rocket fuels are liquid hydrogen and liquid oxygen, and if there is a fault the mixture is literally explosive - liquid hydrogen in particular is difficult to handle, as the melting point is close to absolute zero.
+There is a huge volume of rocket fuel and if there is a fault the mixture is literally explosive - liquid hydrogen in particular is difficult to handle, as the melting point is close to absolute zero.
 Commercial airliners full of fuel are potentially flying Molotov cocktails, however, yet are very safe.
 The difference is that commercial airliners serve a large mature market, new models are rigorously tested before being introduced into service, and manufacture benefits from a long experience curve.
 The small volume and expendable nature of space rockets to date means that neither consideration is true in this case.

 TheSkylon concept uses air breathing ramjets for part of the way, and will be (if built and if it works) a true space plane rather than a multistage rocket.
 The key part is a new design of ramjet engine: